An Introduction to Brexit

 What is the current situation?

 A referendum- a vote by anyone who is of voting age- took place Thursday June 23, 2016 to decide whether the United Kingdom should leave or remain in the European Union (EU).
-The majority of the UK population voted to leave the EU, and the UK is currently scheduled to exit the EU on March 29, 2019.
+The majority of the UK population voted to leave the EU, and the UK is currently in a transition period.
 Since the time of the vote, there have been ongoing negotiations about the processes under which the UK will leave the EU and how that may affect trade.

 What are the possible outcomes?